Features

 #Lifecycle

-crabbox job run expands a job into normal Crabbox commands:
+crabbox job run expands the job into ordinary Crabbox commands and runs them in order:

-1. warmup creates a lease when --id is omitted.
+1. warmup creates a lease when --id is omitted (it is reused when supplied).

 provider: aws